-We were part of ‘The Outer Space’ chill out area for Blue Dot festival at Jodrell Bank.
+We were part of ‘The Outer where to order antibiotics online Space’ chill out area for Blue Dot festival at Jodrell Bank.
 A brand new festival exploring music, science, arts, technology, culture, film and food.

 Put together by outdoor art experts Walk the Plank, The Outer Space was a beautiful and immersive night-time experience.
 Walk the Plank worked with artists – Impossible Theatre, Space Cadets, The Kazimier and others to create an exciting journey of light and sound through the Jodrell Bank woodland.

 Creativity and science collided at Festival Oldham on May Bank Holiday.
 This year celebrated Oldham’s rich scientific heritage to mark Manchester as the European City of Science 2016.

 Spacecadets designed a Sensory Play Pod specifically for Grow Big’s new out reach project ‘Sense’ which aimed to increase the personal, social and emotional development of children aged three to four and their attitude and aptitude to learning.
 The project worked with children from areas of deprivation and sessions took place inside the inflatable pod.
 The project was evaluated by EarlyArts.
 Here’s what they had to say:

 - All centre’s reported an increased sense of calmness when children were in the pod